chez-shanpu/qmk_firmware/keyboards/choco60/keymaps/shanpu/readme.md

-# The default keymap for choco60
+# The shanpu original keymap for choco60